Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 The main objectives of this project are:

+   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:

      - Revenue trends across branches and categories.
      - Identifying best-selling product categories.
      - Sales performance by time, city, and payment method.